 - Do I need to wait in the Surgery Center while my child is in surgery?

-- When will I learn that my child is out of surgery and what his condition is?
+- When will I learn that my child is out of surgery and what their condition is?

 - Will there be any noticeable changes to my child's body?

-- How long will he be in the hospital after surgery?
+- How long will my child be in the hospital after surgery?